magento/merchdocs/.github/MAINTAINER_GUIDELINES.md

 ## Style

 We prefer Markdown over HTML (in most cases).
 You can use [kramdown](https://kramdown.gettalong.org/syntax.html) syntax for more markup features and [Liquid](https://jekyllrb.com/docs/liquid/) for in-topic scripting.
-For specific markdown formats used in this repository, see [Writing styles and markdown](https://github.com/magento/merchdocs/wiki/Writing-Content#writing-styles-and-markdown).
+For specific Markdown formats used in this repository, see [Writing styles and markdown](https://github.com/magento/merchdocs/wiki/Writing-Content#writing-styles-and-markdown).

 ## Small changes workflow